 The better part of my career has been applying the learnings as an organizational scientist to help companies build products and services using the philosophy of Agile and it’s various frameworks.
 I always consider myself a scientist first.
 Solving complex problems has always been something I excelled at.
 I can see patterns in systems and enjoy solving them even more.
 This career has been more than fulfilling, even punching out a book on it in 2012 with the largest business book publisher in the world.
 I have achieved not only wonderful success but been a part of my clients success time and time again.
 That feeling… can never fade.
 Ever.

-I also love automotive engineering.
+I also love automotive engineering (watch me buy a Lamborghini Huracan with Bitcoin).
 Which, shouldn’t take you too long to realize why.
 I love solving problems.
 I love creating beautiful machines that I can enjoy on track and on the road.
 There is almost nothing more fulfilling in seeing your own work in something that only you can enjoy more than anyone in the world.
 It’s yours.
 100% Yours.
 As I look at the automotive wonders before me in my garage, the question always moves to: “How do I increase downforce? // How do I maximize air flow? // Let’s try different codes to change chip settings in my car to make it faster? // etc etc.” I love building.
 I love inventing.
 I love learning.
 It’s in my God-given DNA.